 Class Schedule and Location:

-- Be able to find gaps in research and write a detailed proposal.
+- Find gaps in research and write a detailed proposal.

-- Have developed and honed problem-solving skills by working through case studies, and participating in class discussions
+- Show development of problem-solving skills by working through case studies and participating in class discussions.

-- Know and understand epidemiological concepts of plant disease developement in a number of pathogen/host relationships in detail, through a thorough review of peer-reviewed literature
+- Review peer-reviewed literature and display knowledge and understanding of epidemiological concepts of plant disease development in a number of pathogen/host relationships in detail.

-- Be able to hone research and writing skills through review of the scientific literature and weekly written assignments to answer specific questions relating to plant diseases.
+- Demonstrate research and writing skills through weekly written assignments that answer specific questions relating to plant diseases.

-- Be able to synthesize ideas, and develop and support a scientific argument in written and oral formats.
+- Synthesize ideas and develop and support a scientific argument in written and oral formats.

-- Know and understand the international and historical significance of important plant pathogens.
+- Demonstrate knowledge and understanding of the international and historical significance of important plant pathogens.